 Is Marine Atlantic accepting we-load units?

+Based on an amended process, Marine Atlantic will accept we-load units for transport.
 Marine Atlantic defines a we-load as a vehicle that requires a staff member to enter the cab of the vehicle and drive it onto the vessel.
 This does not include drop trailers or any other towable vehicles.

 Are commercial drivers sharing cabins?

 To provide for social distancing throughout the vessel for our commercial customers, Marine Atlantic is providing drivers with access to a single occupancy cabin during the crossing if they purchased a berth.

 We also increased the number of reserved cabins for commercial customers to 45 per crossing.
 Drivers will not pay any additional fees for the single accommodations.

 Once available cabins are exhausted, commercial drivers will be given the option to load without accommodations or wait for the next crossing where accommodations are available.

 Will commercial drivers undergo any extra screening before the crossing?